 - When did your symptoms begin?

-- Have you eaten raw, rare or unusual meat such as game lately?
+- Have you eaten raw or rare pork or wild-animal meat lately?

 - Have your symptoms been continuous or occasional?